 Soft and fun moon dough recipe!

+How to make moon dough!
 Have you gotten to play with Moon Dough yet?!
 This amazingly soft and heavenly smelling sensory play idea is very easy to make yourself with only 2 ingredients!
-This Moon Dough recipe DIY has a taste-safe alternative for toddlers (with flour) and is an easy, homemade kids activity that Mom will love too.
+This homemade Moon Dough recipe DIY has a taste-safe alternative for toddlers (with flour) and is an easy, homemade kids activity that Mom will love too.
 Once you know how to make moon dough -also called cloud dough- you will fall in love with this fun, playdough alternative!

 (This post contains affiliate links.
 As an Amazon Associate, I earn on qualifying purchases.)